rswolfe/Assignment-1/README.txt

-1. Native American NCLB math test results
+1. Native American NCLB math test results.
+This would focus on one assessment maybe in comparison to other minority groups in 8th grade.
-2. Math NCLB test results by population of town/city
+2. Math NCLB test results by population of town/city  This would focus on 1 state and one assessment for 3rd or 8th grade.